Introduction

 Let's summarize everything!

-So, we first started up with pulling the RabbitMQ image from dockerhub and then containerizing it and mapping it to AMQP compatible port in the container host.
-After that, we ran the container and ensured it is running.
+So, we first started up by pulling the RabbitMQ image from the docker hub and then containerizing it and mapping it to a compatible port in the container host.
+After that, we ran the container and ensured it was running.
 We then developed dummy producer and consumer apps to establish a connection to the running container and produce and consume the messages through the open-source message broker instance hosted in the docker container.

-This is the full view where I have tried to show the management console, the Postman sending POST messages to trigger the message-publications and the consumer console app output.
-As you could see here, with repetitive messages being published with varying CPU Threshold values, the messages are published and consumed via the message broker instance which is running as a docker container.
+This is the full view where I have tried to show the management console, the Postman sending POST messages to trigger the message publications, and the consumer console app output.
+As you can see here, with repetitive messages being published with varying CPU Threshold values, the messages are published and consumed via the message broker instance which is running as a docker container.